thedaemon-wizard/pinn-qpinn/README.md

 ## Key References

-### Classical PINN with FNO
+### Classical PINN with PINNsFormer
-- Li et al. "Fourier Neural Operator for Parametric PDEs" (2023)
+- **PINNsFormer Architecture**: Transformer-based PDE solvers with attention mechanisms
 - Wang et al. "When and why PINNs fail to train" (2022)
 - Krishnapriyan et al. "Characterizing possible failure modes in PINNs" (2021)
-- Vaswani et al. "Attention is All You Need" (2017)
+- Vaswani et al. "Attention is All You Need" (2017) - Transformer architecture
 - Lu et al. "NSGA-PINN: A Multi-Objective Optimization Method for Physics-Informed Neural Network Training" (2023)
 - Ma et al. "A comprehensive survey on NSGA-II for multi-objective optimization and applications" (2023)